 Derek has followed a career in IT moving between different businesses in ICI, before becoming European IT Director based in Brussels.
 He then moved to Zeneca (now AstraZeneca) in London as Group Chief Information Officer (CIO).
 Following a period of independent consultancy working with European agrochemical and pharmaceutical companies, Derek was appointed CIO of Northern Foods based in Leeds.
 He also was a non-executive Director of NHS Direct, the national telephone and internet healthcare service, for 6 years before it was converted into the current regional NHS 111 service.

-Since retiring, Derek has become involved in local community service initiatives including Croft House Settlement and the Manor Church and Community Project.
+Since retiring, Derek has settled in Sheffield to be close to his children and grandchildren.
+He is involved in local community service initiatives including Croft House Settlement and the Manor Church and Community Project.
 He is a trustee representative of the Central United Reformed Church.

 Claire has worked for Church Army since 1999 as a fresh expressions of Church researcher, writer and editor.
 Her areas of research include fresh expressions for children and families, fresh expressions for adults with learning disabilities and the sustainability of spare-time led fresh expressions.
-Her current role includes training and review work for Church Army at the same time as national research undertaken by Church Army's Research Unit in partnership with the Commissioners of the Church of England.
+Her current role includes training and review work for Church Army at the same time as national research undertaken by Church Army's Research Unit for funding partners and the wider church.

 Claire is a member of Sheffield Manor Parish and helps to lead their ministry among children and families.
-She lives on City Road with her husband and thirteen year old daughter.
+She lives on City Road with her husband and teenage daughter.

 Elaine is a retired primary school and hospital teacher.
 Elaine is an elder at Central United Reformed Church where she volunteers in the office and in the Norfolk Coffee lounge.
 She represents the URC on the Management Board.
 She is married with 2 children and 2 grandchildren.

 Elaine had family that lived on the Manor for many years.